SverreWisloff/TackingMaster/README.md

  - Bigger font for speed-text
  - Add a polar-plot displaying COG-shifts
  - Add settings for drawing COG-shifts

+1.5
+ - Yellow COG, COG-dot and COG-history-plot
+ - Smoothing of the COG-history-plot

 ## Please use it if you find it convinient

 And I am happy to hear what you think about it